 detects a fast, abnormal rhythm, it delivers energy to the heart muscle.
 While the

 device is not a cure for a heart rhythm problem, it can save a life by quickly bringing

 a dangerously fast heart rhythm under control.

-Cardioversion is the conversion of one cardiac rhythm or electrical pattern to another,
+Cardioversion switches one cardiac rhythm or electrical pattern to another, almost

-almost always from an abnormal to a normal one.
-This conversion can be accomplished
+always from an abnormal to a normal one.
+This conversion can be accomplished by

-by using medications or by electrical cardioversion using a defibrillator, which
+using medications or by electrical cardioversion using a defibrillator, which delivers

-delivers a low-energy shock at the same time as the heartbeat, to restore a normal
+a low-energy shock at the same time as the heartbeat, to restore a normal heart

 Laser lead extraction is a method of removing worn or infected pacemaker and defibrillator